deepin-community/qt6-webengine/src/3rdparty/chromium/docs/code_reviews.md

 with its verdict. `Bot-Commit` votes are not sticky between patchsets and so only add the bot once the CL is finalized.

-When combined with the [`Owners-Override`](#owners_override) power discussed above, sheriffs can effectively revert and reland on their own.
+When combined with the [`Owners-Override`](#owners_override) power, sheriffs can effectively revert and reland on their own.

+Rubber Stamper never provides OWNERS approval, by design.
+It's intended to be used by those who have owners in the directory modified or who are sheriffs.
+If it provided both code review and OWNERS approval, that would be an abuse vector: that would allow anyone who can create a revert or cherry-pick to land it without any other person being involved (e.g. the silent revert of security patches).

-Changes not supported by Rubber Stamper still need a +1 from another committer.
+Changes not supported by `Rubber Stamper` always need a +1 from another committer.